-Baby marmosets, being so small, have been mis-sold as a pygmy marmoset or finger monkeys.
-They are being taken from their mothers far too early by breeders who convince buyers they can be tamed.
+Baby marmosets, being so small, have been mis-sold as pygmy marmosets or finger monkeys.
+They're being taken from their mothers far too early by breeders who convince buyers they can be tamed.
 These animals are destined for many problems later on in their lives.

 Where do marmosets come from, and what do they eat?

 Marmosets are mainly found in the tropical rainforests of South America, with a few residual populations in Central America.
-Marmosets mostly eat sap and gum from trees but they also eat the leaves, fruit, seeds and flowers.
-They may also eat insects, snails, lizards, frogs and baby birds.
+Marmosets mostly eat sap and gum from trees, but they also eat the leaves, fruit, seeds and flowers, as well as insects, snails, lizards, frogs and baby birds.

 Are marmosets good pets?